oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ~~~~
 {: title='Identity Chaining Flow'}

-The flow illustrated in Figure 1 shows the step the client in trust domain A needs to perform to access a protected resource in trust domain B. It includes the following steps:
+The flow illustrated in Figure 1 shows the steps the client in trust domain A needs to perform to access a protected resource in trust domain B. In this flow, the client has a way to discover the authroization server in Domain B and a trust relationship exists between Domain A and Domain B (e.g. through federation).
+It includes the following:

-* (A) The client of Domain A needs discovers the authorization server of Domain B. See [Authorization Server Discovery](#authorization-server-discovery).
+* (A) The client of Domain A needs to discovers the authorization server of Domain B. See [Authorization Server Discovery](#authorization-server-discovery).

-* (B) The client exchanges its token to an authorization grant at the authorization server of its own domain.
-See [Token Exchange](#token-exchange).
+* (B) The client exchanges its token at the authorization server of its own domain (Domain A) for an authorization grant that can be used with the authorization server in Domain B. See [Token Exchange](#token-exchange).

-* (C) Authorization server of Domain A processes the request and, if federation with Domain B is allowed returns an authorization grant.
+* (C) The authorization server of Domain A processes the request and returns an authorization grant that the client can use with Domain B. This requires a trust relationship between Domain A and Domain B (e.g. through federation).

-* (D) The client uses receive authorization grant to perform an asseration at the authorization server of Domain B. See [Assertion](#assertion).
+* (D) The client presents the authorization grant to the authorization server of Domain B. See [Assertion](#assertion).

 * (E) Authorization server of Domain B validates the authorization grant and returns an access token.